quicwg/multipath/draft-ietf-quic-multipath.md

 Note that PATH_ABANDON frame is also used as a signal for the retirement of the associated Path Identifier.
-When endpoint received PATH_ABANDON frame, it SHOULD not use the associated Path Identifier in future packets, it can only use the Path ID in ACK_MP frames for inflight packets or in MP_RETIRE_CONNECTION_ID frames for CID retirement.
+When endpoint received PATH_ABANDON frame, it SHOULD NOT use the associated Path Identifier in future packets, except in ACK_MP frames for inflight packets or in MP_RETIRE_CONNECTION_ID frames for CID retirement.

 ### Refusing a New Path